Simple Anti-Aging Foods For Better Skin

 Cheap Anti-Aging Foods

 Orange – Carrots, sweet potatoes, cantaloupe, squash...are inexpensive and really easy to work into your diet and are in season all year round.
-They naturally contain beta-carotene which is converted to vitamin A in the body.

 A study published in the Photochemistry and Photobiology found that beta-carotene along with sunscreen offers significant protection against sun damage.